nvtkaszpir/prusa-connect-camera-script/docs/configuration.tuning.md

 ## ffdshow

+When curl is not enough and you don't really want to physically turn your camera, then use ffdshow.
+You can process static images with it, load v4l2 devices... whatever.

-With ffdshow you can things with filters, it will just require more computing power.
+With ffdshow you can do interesting things with filters, it will just require more computing power.

 See [here](https://superuser.com/questions/578321/how-can-i-rotate-a-video-180-with-ffmpeg)
 for basic ones.